Tyxiang/WinGrid/README.md

 ## Standard Size

 __Standard Height__
-- Half high.
+- `Half Height`.
 Half the height of the screen.
-- Full height.
+- `Full Height`.
 Screen height.

 __Standard Width__
-- File width.
+- `File Width`.
 About 550 pixels, suitable for file browsing and so on.
-- Content width.
+- `Content Width`.
 About 1400 pixels, suitable for web browsing, content editing and so on.
+- `Half Width`.
+Half the width of the screen.

 ## Adjust Rules